itversity/data-engineering-on-gcp/05 Data Warehouse using Google Big Query.md

 # Data Warehouse using Google BigQuery

 ## Overview of Google BigQuery
+Here are the benefits of Google BigQuery.
+* Gain insights with real-time and predictive analytics
+* Access data and share insights with ease
+* Protect your data and operate with trust

+Here are the key features of Google BigQuery.
+* ML and predictive modeling with BigQuery ML.
+* Multicloud data analysis with BigQuery Omni.
+* Interactive data analysis with BigQuery BI Engine.
+* Geospatial analysis with BigQuery GIS.

+You can follow this [page](https://cloud.google.com/bigquery) to get more details about Google BigQuery.
+As part of this course, we will see how to get started from the perspective of Interactive data analysis with BigQuery BI Engine as it is closest to the Data Engineering.

 ## Create Dataset and Tables in Google BigQuery
 Let us go ahead and see how we can create Dataset and an empty table using Google BigQuery.